 Over the past few years, parents of children with serious intractable conditions have been increasingly turning to the healing properties of cannabidiol (CBD).
-CBD is a non-psychoactive cannabinoid that’s been shown to possess an array of therapeutic benefits, including anti-nausea, anti-tumor, anti-inflammatory and antioxidant properties.
+CBD is a non-psychoactive cannabinoid that’s been shown to potentially possess an array of therapeutic benefits, including anti-nausea, anti-tumor, anti-inflammatory and antioxidant properties.

 Many parents rightfully scrutinize the medications and substances given to their children.
-Some many be hesitant to administer CBD to their kids because of its relationship to tetrahydrocannabinol (THC), the active cannabinoid that has euphoric effects.
+Some may be hesitant to administer CBD to their kids because of its relationship to tetrahydrocannabinol (THC), the active cannabinoid that has euphoric effects.
 CBD, however, is completely non-psychoactive and even effectively counters the euphoric properties of THC.
 There’s no way that anyone taking CBD can get high.

 There are many questions parents often raise when weighing whether CBD is right for their child.
 This guide should help you better understand why parents would add CBD to a child’s health care regimen, and address common questions many have about CBD and children.

 Researchers are still discovering how CBD can be applied therapeutically, but studies so far indicate that it shows potential for reducing nausea and vomiting, managing pain, combating psychosis disorders, contesting inflammatory disorders, inhibiting tumors, battling anxiety and depression, and suppressing seizure activities.

 In general, most parents have made the decision to give CBD to a child because of its capability to reduce and even eliminate seizures that have been resistant to other traditional medications.
 Recent studies have found CBD to significantly reduce the frequency of seizures in children and teens.
 Here are a few to check out:

 - CBD Shown Effective for over 80% of Children and Teens with Pediatric Epilepsy in New Study